 This Jump Hour 43040 takes inspiration from its Art Deco predecessors, imbuing it with a vintage, nostalgic aesthetic highlighted by its stepped bezel and straight lugs.
 On the dial, a small window at 12 o'clock displays the hours in a cursive, playful font.
 Meanwhile, an aperture runs around the whole circumference of the dial, allowing for a gold pointer to indicate the correct minutes.
 When the hour changes, the disc at 12 o'clock satisfyingly jumps into place.
 The three-dimensionality of the dial creates some interesting effects when it interacts with the light at different angles while on the wrist.

 The dial layout of this Jump Hour is aesthetically satisfying, with ample details to get lost in.
 The centre features a subtle guilloché, applied by hand, which is broken up by the “Vacheron Constantin Genève” and “Automatic” signatures.
 The hour markers and the window surrounding the hours are made of yellow gold, bringing further richness to the overall aesthetic.

 If sold within the United Kingdom, this Vacheron Constantin Jump Hour 43040 will be subject to 20% VAT.

 Sapphire front and back

 Taupe saffiano strap from our own collection, brown Vacheron Constantin alligator strap and yellow gold tang buckle

 Box & papers:

-Vacheron Constantin outer and inner box, User manual, Polishing cloth, Servicing papers
+Vacheron Constantin outer and inner box, User manual, Polishing cloth, Servicing papers, Extract from the Archives